 Just a short distance from the spectacular Amalfi coast, nearby the town of Casaletto Spartano, you’ll find breathtaking rocky canyons with freshwater pools and bubbling streams nestling amongst the mossy greenery.
 Flowing over a cave entrance, the Cascata Capelli di Venere, a waterfall named the “Hair of Venus”, is a great spot to swim.
 Here, you will also find dedicated picnic and camping areas.

 Once back home, keep swimming

 Founded in 2006 by director Kate Rew, with the senior guides Oli Pitt and Kari Furre, it counts 27,000 members and it provides a space within which a community of independent spirits can share the joy and adventure of swimming outdoors, and put the fun back into swimming.
-The OSS aims to represent the interests of all the different kinds of the outdoor swimmer by providing inspiration, connection and a community.
-They provide information about places to go outdoor swimming, and about events as well as helping people to connect, and share projects, and ideas.
+The OSS aims to represent the interests of all different kinds of outdoor swimmers by providing inspiration, connection and a community.
+They provide information about places to go outdoor swimming, and about events as well as help people to connect, and share projects, and ideas.